Exact Recovery of Community Structures Using DeepWalk and Node2vec

 \section{Abstract}

-Random-walk based network embedding algorithms like node2vec and DeepWalk are widely used to obtain Euclidean representation of the nodes in a network prior to performing down-stream network inference tasks.
-Nevertheless, despite their impressive empirical performance, there is a lack of theoretical results explaining their behavior.
-In this paper we studied the node2vec and DeepWalk algorithms through the perspective of matrix factorization.
-We analyze these algorithms in the setting of community detection for stochastic blockmodel graphs; in particular we established large-sample error bounds and prove consistent community recovery of node2vec/DeepWalk embedding followed by k-means clustering.
-Our theoretical results indicate a subtle interplay between the sparsity of the observed networks, the window sizes of the random walks, and the convergence rates of the node2vec/DeepWalk embedding toward the embedding of the true but unknown edge probabilities matrix.
-More specifically, as the network becomes sparser, our results suggest using larger window sizes, or equivalently, taking longer random walks, in order to attain better convergence rate for the resulting embeddings.
-The paper includes numerical experiments corroborating these observations.
+Random-walk based network embedding algorithms like DeepWalk and node2vec are widely used to obtain Euclidean representation of the nodes in a network prior to performing downstream inference tasks.
+However, despite their impressive empirical performance, there is a lack of theoretical results explaining their large-sample behavior.
+In this paper, we study node2vec and DeepWalk through the perspective of matrix factorization.
+In particular we analyze these algorithms in the setting of community detection for stochastic blockmodel graphs (and their degree-corrected variants).
+By exploiting the row-wise uniform perturbation bound for leading singular vectors, we derive high-probability error bounds between the matrix factorization-based node2vec/DeepWalk embeddings and their true counterparts, uniformly over all node embeddings.
+Based on strong concentration results, we further show the {\textit{perfect}} membership recovery by node2vec/DeepWalk, followed by $K$-means/medians algorithms.
+Specifically, as the network becomes sparser, our results guarantee that with large enough window size and vertices number, applying $K$-means/medians on the matrix factorization-based node2vec embeddings can, with high probability, correctly recover the memberships of all vertices in a network generated from the stochastic blockmodel (or its degree-corrected variants).
+The theoretical justifications are mirrored in the numerical experiments and real data applications, for both the original node2vec and its matrix factorization variant.